Skip to main content

 Redevelopment at one of the UK’s oldest institutions.

 I first visited Edinburgh when I was 18 for the annual arts festival.
-I’d just finished college and on the advice of a friend’s dad, I went in the summer.
-Almost 25 years later, I decided to go back, and in January’s darkness, I booked a trip.
-This time I thought I’d keep my screentime and research to a minimum so I would be pleasantly surprised.
+I’d finished college and on the advice of a friend’s dad, I went that summer.
+Almost 25 years later, I decided to go back and in January’s darkness, I booked a trip.
+This time I thought I’d keep my screentime research to a minimum so I’d be pleasantly surprised.
 My initial scoping did reveal one gem though.
-Designed by Sir Basil Spence (1907-1976), and completed in 1967, the University of Edinburgh’s Library Building is part of the arts faculty which is in the heart of the campus at George Square, an urban area redeveloped in collaboration with Sir Robert Matthew.
+Architectrually designed by Sir Basil Spence (1907-1976), and completed in 1967, the University of Edinburgh’s Library Building in the heart of the campus at George Square, in an urban area redeveloped in collaboration with Sir Robert Matthew (1906-1975).

 As a square, George Square is a very pleasant one.
-The kind of place you might while away your lunch hour, meet a friend or colleague, or simply, just sit and ponder the deeper meaning of your last lecture!
-The Square borders with the Meadows, one of Edinburgh’s largest public parks and a lovely spot for some fresh air in the middle of a busy cosmopolitan city.
-James Brown (1729-1807), was the architect who planned this area in 1766, one of the most ambitious developments in this compact and hilly city.
-Located just outside of the historic walls, the area quickly became sought-after with its proud neo-classical and Georgian architecture and was a catalyst for further change until 1850.
+The kind of place you might while away your lunch hour, meet a friend or colleague, or simply, just sit and ponder your last lecture.
+The Square borders the Meadows, one of Edinburgh’s largest public parks and a lovely spot for fresh air in the middle of a cosmopolitan city.
+Architect James Brown (1729-1807) designed much of George Square in 1766, one of the most ambitious developments in the compact city.
+Located just outside the historic walls, the area quickly became desirable with its proud neo-classical Georgian architecturec and a catalyst for continued change well in to the 1850s.

 6